near/NEPs/specs/Standards/Sould Bound Token/README.md

 An issuer can provide a _sbt revocation_ in his contract (eg, when a related certificate or membership should be revoked).
 When doing so, the SBT registry MUST be updated and `Revoke` event must be emitted.
 It's up to the registry to define revocation handling (either by burning a token, or changing expire date of it's metadata).

+A registry can emit a `Kill` event without doing soul transfer.
+Handling it depends on the registry governance or registry use cases.
+One example is to use social governance to identify fake accounts (like bots) - in that case the registry should allow to emit `Kill` and block a scam soul and block future transfers.

 ### Token Kind

 SBT tokens can't be fractionized.
 Also, by definition there should be only one of a token per token kind per user.
 Examples: user should not be able to receive few badges of the same kind, or few proof of attendance to the same event.